Remote Learning in 3-2-1…Go!

 In education, when the governor of the state you live in says that schools are going to shift to remote learning during this time of school closures, that is indeed what the schools of that state will do.
 One day at a time, teachers have been getting new bits of clarity on what this remote learning will look like and what our district’s expectations for this state-promised remote learning are.
 And each day therefore has become more overwhelming, not just for educators, but for our families too.
 There isn’t physically enough time to work out the kinks that impact both teachers and families prior to the start of remote learning: access to devices for students, access to internet for students, building a remote learning plan that fits the needs of everyone involved, planning new ways of teaching content, creating virtual instruction, creating assignments and options for submitting them, informing students and families of all the expectations, and assisting families as they too prepare and connect to our virtual classrooms.

-Then you add the element of Kindergarten to the whole situation: how will such a young group of learners be able to independently access, create, and submit work for remote learning?
 The Kindergarten grade level has rigorous curriculum standards, so just telling the kids to have some playtime or build something creative or paint something they like for every assignment would unfortunately be failing to meet the expectations of the grade level (not that we don’t try to integrate those types of play-based activities into the curriculum any chance we get).
 But just as high schoolers on the Common Core will follow a remote learning schedule, receive virtual CORE instruction, and submit assignments digitally, so will Kindergartners.
 Imagine the kind of pressure that puts on the parents and guardians of Kindergarten and elementary-aged students right now.
 And then imagine the pressure on parents, particularly working parents, with MULTIPLE children of this age group.

 My team and I, among many other educators right now, are in an entire realm of unknown.
 Yes, the WCPSS district is emphasizing grace, grace right now for all the educators and families who are traveling through this uncharted territory.
 But giving grace does not mean that this isn’t all starting on April 13th.
 So being aware of the inequities, impossibilities, and uncertainties embedded in the remote learning we are heading for next week, here is how my Kindergarten team is navigating it all:

-1. Make a teacher space within our homes.
 Here is what was previously my kitchen table, but now serves as my classroom!
 All I need is an iPad, iPad stand, whiteboard/marker/eraser, and my laptop/its resources to make this happen!
 Oh, and some pasta shells that I used as my math manipulatives to video a lesson on adding.
 But that’s it!
 Which just further shows that the most important part of learning is what is not pictured here……the teachers and the students!

 2. Connect with families and listen to their needs and concerns.
 Our team called each of our families to check on them and find out about their device and internet needs prior to even knowing anything about what remote learning would look like.
 We gave them a chance to voice concerns they had health-wise as well as with remote learning.
 Their concerns helped shape our understanding of the impact that learning at home will have on their lives, and gave us insight we needed before jumping into all the planning.